antimatter-dimensions/notations/README.md

 npm install
 ```

-And then run build command which will build all targets to the dist directory.
+And then run build command which will build all packs to the dist directory and
+to the `docs` directory.

 ```
 npm run build
 ```

+To build base pack or community pack separately, use `build:base` or `build:community`
+command.

 ## Contributing

 1. Be reasonable when commiting something.
 2. Be original when making a new notation.